Skip to Main Content

 • You will almost inevitably need to use material in your thesis that may be protected by copyright, in order to illustrate points that you wish to make.
 This may be from books, journals, websites and archives, and may include text, images, diagrams and photographs.
 There is guidance on some types of material below.

-• Additionally if you include any articles that you have published then the publisher may now own the copyright, as a result of the contract that you signed.
+• Additionally if you include any articles that you have published in the past then the publisher may now own the copyright, as a result of the contract that you signed.
 Even though you wrote the article, you will still need to ask permission in this case.

 City Research Online and Copyright